In this article

 When the motor is on, you are often tempted to pedal more slowly.
 Unfortunately, you consume more power that way.
 It is better to shift down a gear and pedal faster.
 That way you increase the range of the battery.

-2. Do not leave with pedal assistance or set it as low as possible
+2. Do not start with pedal assist enabled, or set it to the lowest level

 Just as you don’t set off in third gear with the car, it’s best not to set off with (high) pedal assistance with the bike.
 After all, that consumes a huge amount of energy.
 Turn off pedal assistance at standstill or select the lowest pedal assistance.